kslee5838/yourproject/README.md

 - do yourself through typing
 - remove soon possible when you think it enough
 - then add simple postGres example (2023.01.28)
+  - pg4e.com, postgres for everybody from Dr Chuck' excerpt